jeddy016/New-Site/README.md

  -The ".target" Javascript method
  -Combining .closest and .target with the .click method to toggle properties of an element as long as the clicked div is not said element or any of its children.
-(This didn't make it into the final design because I scrapped the menu button in favor of a 2 page site.)
+(This didn't make it into the final design because I scrapped the menu button in favor of a 1 page site.)
  -The CSS Overflow property

 Problems that required solving:
  -Lack of browser support for pure CSS clip-path -Creating a responsive grid without a CSS framework -Desktop layout failed miserably on mobile
- -Allowing long blocks of text to scroll within its container div without the rest of the page scrolling (the Story page)
+ -Allowing long blocks of text to scroll within its container div without the rest of the page scrolling (the About section)